shaw5lee/Resources/Programming/README.md

 - movsx
   - Same as movzx, but also extends the sign
 - cmp
+  - Subtracts the second operand from the first operand, and sets the flags (CF, OF, SF, ZF, AF, PF) accordingly
+  - The Jcc, CMOVcc, and SETcc instructions are based off the flags set by this instruction
 - test
+  - Computes the bitwise logical AND of the two operands, then sets the SF, ZF, and PF flags according to the result
+  - Is marginally faster than cmp when checking if a value is zero
+  - Checks for parity, sign, and zero-ness
 - jmp
 - call
 - push/pop